 Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

-The Carolina Hurricanes host the Florida Panthers for Game 2 of the Stanley Cup Semifinals on Saturday, May 20, starting at 8:00 PM ET on TNT.
-The Panthers lead the series 1-0.
-Bookmakers favor the Hurricanes in this matchup, listing them -145 odds on the moneyline against the Panthers (+125).
+Game 2 of the Stanley Cup Semifinals on Saturday, May 20 features the Carolina Hurricanes hosting the Florida Panthers at PNC Arena at 8:00 PM ET on TNT.
+The Panthers are up 1-0 in the series.
+Oddsmakers list the Panthers as underdogs in this matchup, giving them +130 odds on the moneyline against the Hurricanes (-150).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!